 Converts standard CSS into nested LESS with parent referencing (&) and variable extraction.

-Why Switch to LESS?
+Why Upgrade from Standard CSS to LESS?

 How to Use This CSS to LESS Converter